Molly's Family and Friends

 Ramsey: Oh!
 So breaking stuff's only funny when it's not yours...

 - Hates Epithets because they make competitions of skill inherently unfair, but also likes to flaunt her superiority over others when she has them at her mercy because of her Epithet, such as with Howie.
+Her treatment of Howie is particularly egregious, since in theory he's the embodiment of everything she claims to respect— a Mundie who's the best in his field through sheer hard work and dedication.
 During her fight with Percy and Ramsey, she abuses the time-stopped bullets she set up beforehand and starts cheating to outright kill her opponents as soon as the fight becomes frustrating.

 - Finds amusing to destroy Howie's construction site just to piss him off, but don't you dare damage one of her own possessions.
 Ramsey lampshades it.